-All slop shots stay down (with the exception of the 10-ball, which is spotted) and are marked as a MISS and a dead ball on the score sheet.
+All slop shots stay down and are marked as a MISS and a dead ball on the score sheet.
 The player's opponent has command of the table where the cue ball comes to rest.
 Slop shots refer to any ball that goes into a pocket that was not called.
+If the ball goes into the intended or called pocket, no matter how it gets there, it is a good shot.